EvaFrossard/EvaFrossard.github.io/index.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/20782011"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20782011/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

 Finally, some long awaited results !
-The balanced data suggests that whilst increasing upload frequency has a relatively great effect on recovery, whereas changing video duration does not seem to play such an important role, same with topic change.
+The balanced data suggests that whilst **increasing upload frequency has a relatively great effect on recovery** with around 10 more points in percentage, uploading less has a bigger impact... by making your **recovery chances go down 17 points of percentage**, just like we have noticede in the logistic regression.
+Changing video duration and topics does not seem to play such an important role, if you are a chance maximiser you might still want to post shorter videos and change topic since they show a small increase in recovery.
-TODO: More text

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; background-color: #D2C0DD">
   In order to see if these strategies led to statistically significant differences in recovery rates, we performed a <b>t-test analysis</b> with a significance level of 0.05.